CALL US FOR PEACE OF MIND BUILDING INSPECTIONS IN SYDNEY:

 The multi-functional BLD8800-C-S allows pin-less, pin-type and probe moisture measurements, making it incredibly effective at both scanning large areas for elevated moisture levels for the purposes of moisture mapping and for pinpointing particularly problematic areas and establishing their exact moisture content.

 Our Protimeter MMS2® BLD8800-C-S moisture meter is just one of the technologies that Vital’s building inspectors can use when undertaking your inspection.
-For more information, or to book your Sydney building or pest inspection, contact us today on 0401 012 074.
-Alternatively, complete our online enquiry form, or request a FREE QUOTE, and one of our friendly team will contact you shortly.

 The Termatrac T3i All Sensor is an “all-in-one” instrument used to help the building inspector or pest inspector to detect the presence of termites and other pests, to track their activity and locate their nests and determine the extent of pest infestation.